Sengoku11/kickstart.nvim/README.md

 ### FAQ

-* What should I do if I already have a pre-existing Neovim configuration?
+* What should I do if I already have a preexisting Neovim configuration?
   * You should back it up and then delete all associated files.
   * This includes your existing init.lua and the Neovim files in `~/.local` which can be deleted with `rm -rf ~/.local/share/nvim/`